kevin3010/kevin3010.github.io/_posts/2025-11-07-The-streak-of-not-opening-an-instagram.md

 • **Streaks**: It breaks your heart to not send a snap even if you fought since you did it for the last 365 days.
 Well, it will also break your heart to have followed opening Instagram X time a day, and suddenly you have that itch to open it one extra time.
 It works as a [habbit tracker](https://jamesclear.com/habit-tracker).

-Well, it was hard to find myself with nothing to do.
-And you need to find something to feel that void.
-For me that was reading and writing

-It can be difficult.
+It initially it can be difficult.
 For instance, you might find a match on a dating app but be unable to talk on Instagram.
 I know some would consider this a cheat code, but I would temporarily install Instagram on my iPad whenever I got a match.
 The only constraint was that I couldn't talk while at work (which technically should not be a problem).
 I kept this up for a while and then altogether gave up(on dating apps), but **the streak of not opening Instagram** lasted.

 <div style="display: flex; justify-content: center; gap: 20px;">
     <div style="text-align: center;">